 - What's your one piece of practical advice for young people who are looking to get into the industry?

-I think that young people would get a head start in the industry by making games as soon as possible!
+I think that young people can get a head start in the industry by making games as soon as possible!
 There are some accessible (and free) game-making tools out there, so it’s never been easier to get some game-making experience.